The campus police were worried that a concert by a certain rock band might * some students to behave violently.!@#$@!

-!@#$@!knead!@#$@!need$%^%$Judy keeps a cryptic note in her purse to remind her * she has filed important travel documents.!@#$@!
+!@#$@!vary!@#$@!very$%^%$Judy keeps a cryptic note in her purse to remind her * she has filed important travel documents.!@#$@!

 "Where" is a location, and "were" is the past tense of "are."

-!@#$@!in to!@#$@!into$%^%$The * of France is Paris.!@#$@!
+!@#$@!lessen!@#$@!lesson$%^%$The * of France is Paris.!@#$@!

 A "capitol" is a building where lawmakers convene.
 A "capital" is a city which is the seat of government.
 Since a "capitol" is usually situated in a "capital," this can make the distinction even more confusing.